 The Gold Finch – Donna Tart

-Was extremely excited to dive into this, especially because The Secret Histories is perhaps my favourite book ever.
-While the pacing of this is nowhere as deliberately consise and gripping as in TSH, and often times I found it meandering, she retains the same lush descriptions and created such a dense visual field that you find yourself sucked in anyway.
+Was extremely excited to dive into this, especially because The Secret History is in my Top 5 books.
+While the pacing of this is nowhere as deliberately consise and gripping as in TSH (and often times I found it meandering slighty) she retains the same lush descriptions and created such a dense visual field that you find yourself sucked in anyway.
 The plot and characters hooked me in right from the beginning.

 • 13 May 2014

 This story I read recently stayed with me long after I turned off my laptop, so eloquently written by a girl who struggled to come to terms with the reality and the aftermath of her sexual assault.
 Also this article about victim blaming and this one is particularly helpful for shedding some light on rape culture from a male perspective.

 I’ve been extremely fortunate to reside in Singapore, a country with a relatively low crime rate and where the level of street harassment is minimal, and yet I’ve not been immune to the ugliness of men, their brute force and their sloppy desire for sexual contact.
 I can recall with vivid clarity the things I’ve personally had to put up with: the number of times a man has said something sexually derogatory towards me, unwanted advances I’ve received despite expressing my disinterest, the times where I’m still being kissed anyway, touched anyway, unable to do a single dammed thing about it.
 I often wonder if they can sense my meekness from afar, if I’m seen as easy prey because of the non confrontational nature Asian culture, how girls are expected to be good by varying platitudes of chaste and submissiveness.
 If those standards have led me to be overcome with an innate desire to remain polite even when someone crosses my boundaries.